-- 4.1 Despite the large number of trees within the site, only a marginal number of trees require removal as per the Sketch Layout. - 4.3 There will be a requirement for general pruning, though much of this I likely to be due to health and safety requirements following increased target risks. - 4.4 New dwellings must be given adequate space from trees to prevent/minimise conflicts with existing trees, not just in terms of avoiding root protection areas, but also shade, debris drop and dominance/anxiety issues. - 4.5 A detailed method statement will be required with a tree protection plan providing specification and locations of tree protective fencing.
+- 4.1 Despite the large number of trees within the site, only a marginal number of trees require removal as per the Sketch Layout. - 4.3 There will be a requirement for general pruning, while this is likely to be due to health and safety requirements to address increased target risks, it will also include pro-active intervention of over-mature and veteran trees for the purposes of managing the these trees for retention and wildlife, habitat potential. - 4.4 New dwellings must be given adequate space from trees to prevent/minimise conflicts with existing trees, not just in terms of avoiding root protection areas, but also shade, debris drop and dominance/anxiety issues.
+Veteran trees within the site will require buffer zones away from development. - 4.5 A detailed method statement will be required with a tree protection plan providing specification and locations of tree protective fencing.
 A landscape plan shall also be provided showing the location, species and stock and planting specification of replacement trees, hedges and vegetation.
+Replanting will include semi-mature tree stock of a species that can attain a large size and structure.